 To find the closest Vélib station you can check this map : http://www.parisavelo.net/

 Where to rent bikes in Paris?

-If you don’t want to rent a Vélib but are still keen to ride a bike anyway, here’s a selection of addresses for renting bikes in Paris:
+If you don’t want to rent a Vélib but still want ride a bike , here’s a selection of addresses for renting bikes in Paris:

-- Velo Electro: After some hours walking or while getting up to Montmartre, you will be eased to rent a bike…with electric assistance. www.velo-electro.com
+- Velo Electro: After some hours walking or while getting up to Montmartre, you will be relieved to rent an electronic bike with an inbuilt motor! www.velo-electro.com

 - Paris vélo sympa: In addition to renting a bike, this company offers tourist routes. www.parisvelosympa.com